logzio/logz-docs/_source/logzio_collections/_security-sources/cynet.md

 {% include log-shipping/syslog-filebeat.md %}

-   * 0.0.0.0.:9000 is the default address and port of the Filebeat server.
+   * 0.0.0.0.:5044 is the default address and port of the Filebeat server.
 If you use a different address and port, replace the default values with your parameters.
    * Replace `<<LOG_TYPE>>` with `cynet`.
+   * Replace `<<CODEC-TYPE>>` with `json`.
    * {% include log-shipping/log-shipping-token.md %}
    * {% include log-shipping/listener-var.md %}